 - 0 votes — The Life and Death of Richard Yea-and-Nay. :D :D :D

 Anyway.
-The Three Sides of Paradise Green (out of copyright, but not available online.
-I read it at the library) is another Augusta Huiell Seaman book, published a few years after The Boarded-up House, and with kind of a similar setup: Two girls, best friends their entire lives, and a house next door with some kind of history-related secret.
+The Three Sides of Paradise Green is another Augusta Huiell Seaman book, published a few years after The Boarded-up House, and with kind of a similar setup: Two girls, best friends their entire lives, and a house next door with some kind of history-related secret.
 Except it’s kind of better.